Lu Zhishen: Death

 Lu Zhishen is appointed as one of Liangshan's infantry leaders after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He is one of the few heroes who object strongly to Song Jiang's quest for amnesty from Emperor Huizong.
+He is one of the few heroes who objected strongly to Song Jiang's quest for amnesty from Emperor Huizong.
 He nevertheless participates in campaigns against the Liao invaders and rebel forces in Song territory after Liangshan attains amnesty.
 He scores top merit when he captures the rebel leader Fang La.

 When the run of campaigns ends with Fang La's rebellion snuffed out, Lu Zhishen insists on remaining at the Liuhe Pagoda in Hangzhou instead of returning to Dongjing with the lot.
-On the night before the rest depart for the capital, Lu is awakened from his sleep by the thunderous sound made by the tidal bore in the nearby Qiantang River as it clashes wave after wave onto the bank.
+On the night before the rest departs for the capital, Lu is awakened from his sleep by the thunderous sound made by the tidal bore in the nearby Qiantang River as it clashes wave after wave onto the bank.
 At that instant, he grasps the prophetic message concealed in the verse given him by the abbot of the Mount Wutai monastery.
 The verse goes: